c08oprkiua/space-game-rewrite/README.md

 Space Game NX uses a Bitmap font to get around the lack of an OSScreen font in SDL.
 In this version, the text is saved in a universally used UI theme, so that all labels automatically use it.
 The NX bitmap font can be toggled with the code `11111` on the Password screen.

 Most of the bitmap compression/rendering/matrix logic has been replaced by node recreations of the player ship, enemies, etc, which all use native Godot functions for rotation, movement, and of course, sprite displaying.
-This makes the code not very useful as a reference for Godot, although seeing how some pixel-effects (like the explosions) occur, or using a TextureRect to draw pixel sprites could be helpful.

 Due to it using the same prng method, all old passwords should work from previous versions of Space Game!